 Employers include stockbrokers, investment banks, pension funds and insurance companies.

 Training is mainly carried out on the job, combined with studying for an additional qualification.
-Investment Analyst jobs who give clients advice or manage investments must pass a professional exam and be registered with the Financial Services Authority (FSA).
+Investment Analysts who give clients advice or manage investments must pass a professional exam and be registered with the Financial Services Authority (FSA).
 Promotion to more senior posts depends on performance, and many analysts study for higher qualifications.
 Successful analysts are frequently headhunted.
 There may also be opportunities to work abroad.

 Contact the Financial Services Division Team